Procedure Guide ·Lipoma Removal ·2026

 Cost vs Deductible

 At $500-$2,000, lipoma removal exceeds most deductibles.
-Multiple lipomas removed in one session increase the claim value.
-If biopsy reveals malignancy, ongoing cancer treatment is covered, making the initial diagnosis coverage even more valuable.
+Multiple removals in one session raise claim value.
+If biopsy shows malignancy, cancer treatment is covered.

 Red flag · Pre-existing